chuaindia/Pokemon-WebApp/README.md

 ## Getting Started

-Create a repository, clone it in the local location.
+Created a repository, cloned it in the local location.
 Git flow is used.
 Webpack is set up.
 Javascript testing library is set up.
-Set up the To-Do-List in the Kanban Board.
+To-Do-List in the Kanban Board is set up.

 ### Prerequisites